SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/Setting_up_access_with_CILogon_certificate.md

-When accessing DocDB using a certificate, you will be able to access *all* the documents you have permissions to access with *no username/password entry required^[1](#fn1)^*.
+When accessing DocDB using a certificate, you will be able to access *all* the documents you have permissions to access with *no username/password entry required^[1]^*.

 > The CILogon Certificate discussed below *can not* be used to digitally
 > sign email.

-Instructions for getting a CILogon Certificate and importing the certificate into your browser(#Instructions-for-getting-a-CILogon-Certificate-and-importing-the-certificate-into-your-browser)
+Instructions for getting a CILogon Certificate and importing the certificate into your browser
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 There are three steps, documented below: